wsaqaf/ddjblocks/README.md

 - How long do they stay before they are spent (no longer unspent transactions)
 - Where are the transactions taking place (cities when geolocation data is available)
 - What embedded messages appear (OP_RETURN)
-- To follow a specific address, it is possible to rerun the script with that address (in future versions, we could have this done automated although it can quickly go out of control)
+- To follow a specific address, it is possible to rerun the script with that address using the "go_forward" or "move_backward" parameters in the configuration file.
+Rerunning the tool multiple times can create a very complex and multilayered network
 - What networks emerge over time (this could lead to using social network analysis and visualisaiton tools such as [Kumu](https://kumu.io))

 # Future work: